-"Nutritionally, our products correspond to the quality and protein content of the animal products they replace," says Brown.
-“That's why I think people will be increasingly aware and plant-based food products will completely replace animal-based ones within the next 15 years.
+“Nutritionally, our products match the quality and protein content of the animal products they replace,” says Brown.
+“That's why I think people will become more and more aware and plant-based food products will completely replace animal-based ones within the next 15 years.
 This is our mission!
 This transformation is inevitable".

-Impossible Foods has announced a partnership with Starbucks to supply all the premises of the international chain with its products.
-And it is a key agreement in the context of the evolution of an "alternative meat" company such as Impossible Foods.
+Impossible Foods has announced a partnership with Starbucks to supply all the locations of the international chain with its products.
+And this is a key deal in the evolution of an “alternative meat” company like Impossible Foods.

 A third of Americans between the ages of 18 and 29 visit a Starbucks restaurant at least once a month.

-The strength and ubiquity of the brand make Starbucks the perfect system to 'put these products into circulation'.
+The strength and ubiquity of the brand make Starbucks the perfect system for 'putting' these products into circulation.

 Two standard bearers of the new food

-The market that opens up to the sale of these plant-based products is really wide: it is not a question of taking some heads of cattle and making sausages, which is, after all, replicable.
-Alternative meat is a highly technological product, and is not the prerogative of everyone, especially of small commercial realities.
-For this there is already room for two players who will become huge in a few years.
+The market that opens up to the sale of these plant-based products is really wide: it's not a question of taking a few heads of cattle and making sausages out of them, which is all in all a replicable thing.
+Alternative meat is a high-tech product, and is not the prerogative of everyone, especially small commercial businesses.
+This is why there is already room for two players who will become huge in just a few years.

 One is really Impossible Foods: produces meat, dairy products and fish products with patented plant-based ingredients, mainly marketed in the food service sector, food services.